exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Prediction UDFs

-These UDFs call a model stored in the BucketFS, and use it to make predictions on the given input data.
+These UDFs call a model stored in the BucketFS and use it to make predictions on the given input data.

 We have selected a curated list of models, which are used in our UDFs.
 These UDFs require only minimal configuation to use: